· Salesforce Guide · 19 min read

 Actions

-Change 5: Transaction Security Policy for Exports (June 2026)
+Change 5: Transaction Security Policy for Exports - Shield and Event Monitoring customers only

 For Shield/Event Monitoring customers, a ReportEvent Transaction Security Policy should trigger step-up authentication for large data downloads.